skyajal/rpi4-docker/README.md

 ```

 #### **(Optional)** Disable the default bridge
 To disable the default bridge `docker0`, create or edit the file`/etc/docker/daemon.json` with the following setting.
+Do not do this if you want to keep
+the default docker bridge.
 ```json
 {
    "bridge": "none"